Twenty One Pilots: Musical style

-During their songs, Joseph incorporates rapping, singing, screaming, and sometimes crooning.
-He utilizes a fast-paced style of reciting lyrics that is characteristic of rap music.
-His rapping voice has a strong emphasis on flow and rhyme schemes, and has been compared to K'naan and Macklemore.
-While he acknowledges Joseph's style of rapping is often compared to Macklemore, music journalist Carl Wilson opines, "but among the ranks of post-Eminem white rappers, I find Joseph more probing, sardonic, and expressive."
-However, Joseph doesn't consider himself a rapper.
-Joseph explains that he never intended to be a rapper, and simply finds the art-form of rap the most effective way of trying to say something with his music.
+During their songs, Joseph incorporates rapping, singing, and sometimes screaming.
+His rapping style has been compared to K'naan and Macklemore.
+However, Joseph doesn't consider himself a rapper, explaining that he never intended to be one, and simply finds the art-form of rap the most effective way of trying to say something with his songs.
 He realized how little the amount of lyrics are in a full song, because they're sung and words are drawn out by melodies.
 When attempting to write poetry he had written for the lyrics of a song, Joseph found there were "way too many words to fit".
 He soon found himself just saying the poetry in tempo and realizing that he was rapping.
-His vocal performance, which sometimes also includes full-throated screaming, coupled with an earnest, patchy way of delivering word play atop Dun's drumming rhythms is part of what allowed the duo to break-out of the alternative scene.